gregknowles91/project-4/README.md

 Bar Graph on Tableau:

 A horizontal bar graph was made on tableau with three bars color-coded by fuel type.
 The graph was split up into two sections displaying vehicle age and avg. price in lakhs.
-The user can interact with the data by hovering over each bar with their mouse and receiving a text box that displays vehicle type, avg. price in lakhs and fuel type.
+The user can interact with the data by hovering over each bar with their mouse and receiving a text box that displays fuel type, avg. price in lakhs and vehicle age.